 In-Patient Procedures: One faculty, 1 fellow, and 1 resident cover this rotation.
 We average 1-2 CT or US guided biopsies per day; these occur in the mornings.
 MSK faculty supervise all biopsies.
 We average one osteoid osteoma ablation every 2-3 months.
 Inpatient US requests, and elective outpatient US injections are also performed on this rotation.

-Outpatient MRI, Radiographs and Arthrography: One faculty, one fellow or PA, and one resident staff this rotation.
+Outpatient MRI, Radiographs, Arthrography and Ultrasound: One faculty, one fellow or PA, and one resident staff this rotation.
 3-8 joint injections and MR arthrograms are performed per day.
 Radiographs, CT and MRI from the outpatient clinics are read throughout the day.
 Fellows are given dedicated time on this rotation to both interpret and scan ultrasound hands on.
 As the year progresses, fellows will gradually progress from observing and post-scanning, to pre-scanning, and finally completing entire ultrasound image acquisition and interpretation.

 Additional Educational Meetings: These occur sporadically and are considered mandatory.
 Examples include journal club and the Southeast Michigan / Northwest Ohio Case Conference.
 Happy hours are optional.